 An electric operated bolt engaging a fixed receptacle (strike plate) is not permitted under any circumstance since it may fail locked in a position which prevents egress.

-Mag locks - may temporarily delay egress when installed in complete conformance with the BCBC.
-Mag locks which do not delay egress are presumed to comply with the BCBC.
-(Refer to BCAB decision #1483).
-Mag locks are intended for use as auxiliary locks.
+Mag locks are intended for use as auxiliary locking devices.
 The combined use of a fail-secure electromechanical device and a mag lock would be required where there is a need for automatic locking security, such as in the event of a power failure and single motion egress.
-The use of a push-button switch is considered “specialized knowledge” and is not permitted to be the primary release of a mag lock.
+The use of a push-button switch is considered "specialized knowledge" and is not permitted to be the primary release of a mag lock.

 For installations that delay egress, a push-button can be used by security personnel for operating a mag lock.
 In installations that do not delay egress, and where acceptable to the authority having jurisdiction, the use of other devices such as motion sensors or pressure sensitive pads may be incorporated to facilitate unimpeded egress.
 However, they must be certified to a ULC standard or equivalent to ensure reliability because they are not controlled by a fire alarm system.
 In a fire separation, a latch and strike are required on a closure to facilitate automatic positive latching.